networknt/light-4j/docs/content/tutorials/debug.md

 Now the server is up and running in the debug mode.
 You can debug into the framework code or set a break point in framework code.
 To pick up the framework class to debug, click External Libraries on the Project tree and click the class name.
 Idea will automatically decompile the class.
-You can import the soruce code of that particular version of framework source code from [Release](https://github.com/networknt/light-java/releases)
+You can import the source code of that particular version of framework source code from [Release](https://github.com/networknt/light-java/releases)